How to Build Confidence

 Know why you are doing something.
 Having a strong sense of purpose gives you the confidence to keep going when things get hard.
 If there is no purpose behind what you do, there is no strong motivation to keep going.

-I thought about things others said about me.
-I asked close, trusted family members and friends what they thought my strengths were, what they liked about me and I listened to compliments people gave me.
+I thought about things others said about me and asked close, trusted family members and friends what they thought my strengths were, what they liked about me.
+By listening to compliments people gave me, I realised my strengths.
 I was careful with where I sourced the compliments and only listed ones from people I trusted who I knew were honest and genuine.

 I mention affirmations a few things throughout this book because they are powerful.
 Affirmations are not simply about repeating a quote or line to make you feel good.
 Affirmations are meant to change your mindset and create a genuine belief within yourself based on the affirmation.